 - ➔ Now edit lambda function by going into amplify → backend → function → src → app.js.
 Create a post method to put user info in dynamodb.
 Here “path” is /addUser as we specified during configuration.
 Below is the screenshot of the updated lambda function.

 - ➔ Now again, run amplify push to push the configured settings in the cloud, and amplify will again prompt the changes you will make and whether to push the configuration.

 - ➔ Create a simple form application and make a similar addUser function as given below, which calls the post method with required parameters passed into the body.

 - ➔ This is what our page will look like after modifying the frontend.

 - ➔ Now click on the Add button after specifying the mentioned field and check whether the user info is added to our respective dynamodb.
 Here we can confirm from the below screenshot of the dynamodb dashboard that our app is running properly and hence our project’s use case is accomplished.

 ➔ In the end, execute npm run build in the root folder terminal of our project so that we can push the build folder to the frontend environment of our amplify app using Github or Aws CodeCommit or else upload the build folder manually using the amplify console dashboard.

-- ➔ Amplify is really useful in creating an overall application from scratch with backend configured with the help of built in settings and options available to create frontend with latest technologies.
-It is also really helpful in providing an overall authentication to our app using Aws Cognito which ensures safety from various threats and gives accountability to manage user databases in the form of user pools as well as gives ease on the development side as well.
-For further help or any enquiry regarding this blog you can visit amplify docs or drop an email at email@example.com.
+- ➔ Amplify is useful in creating an overall application from scratch with the backend configured with the help of built-in settings and options available to develop the frontend with the latest technologies.
+It is also helpful in providing an overall authentication to our app using Aws Cognito, which ensures safety from various threats, gives accountability to manage user databases in the form of user pools, and gives ease on the development side.
+For further help or any inquiry regarding this blog, you can visit amplify docs or drop an email at email@example.com.

 Written by – Shahid Adoni